 Arrests of adult caregivers and role-models affect the well-being of the children near them.
 In addition, the experience of being arrested as an adolescent can have detrimental effects on the well-being and future of the adolescent.
-According to the Washington State Department of Social and Health Services (DSHS), in 2017 554 adults age 18 and older were arrested on alcohol violations in Kitsap County.23 Figure 81 shows the rate per 1,000 adults age 18 and older for alcohol violations.
-The rate has been decreasing statistically significant in Kitsap from 2006 to 2017 at about 9% annually but is statistically significantly higher than Washington State's rate.
+According to the Washington State Department of Social and Health Services (DSHS), in 2020, 401 adults age 18 and older were arrested on alcohol violations in Kitsap County.
+Figure 81 shows the rate per 1,000 adults age 18 and older for alcohol violations.
+The rate had been statistically decreasing in previous years but has been statistically unchanged in Kitsap from 2008 to 2019; however in 2020 there were large decreases in both Kitsap and WA from 2019 to 2020 (33% decrease and 67% decrease respectively).

 Figure 81.
-Arrests to Adults Age 18+ for Alcohol-Related Violations, Kitsap County and Washington State: 2006 to 201723
+Arrests to Adults Age 18+ for Alcohol-Related Violations, Kitsap County and Washington State: 2008 to 202023

-Another 465 adults age 18 and older were arrested for drug law violations in 2017 and 285 were arrested for violent crimes.
+Another 399 adults age 18 and older were arrested for drug law violations in 2020 and 252 were arrested for violent crimes.
 Figure 82 shows the rate per 1,000 adults age 18 and older for drug law violations and Figure 83 shows the rate per 1,000 adults age 18 and older for violent crime.
-Since 2012, there has been no statistically significant trend over time for drug law violations or violent crime arrests in Kitsap and Kitsap is not statistically significantly different than Washington State overall.
+Since 2014, there has been no statistically significant trend over time for drug law violations; however, there has been a statistically significant increase from 2014 to 2019.
+Violent crime arrests in Kitsap are statistically declining.
+The 2020 rate in Kitsap is not significantly different than Washington State overall for both drug law violations and violent crimes.